You are here

 Sigma Tau Delta

 One of the nation’s top chapters, this active group creates a spirit of collegiality in the department through faculty-student activities, and annually sends students to the national conference, where many students have had their creative works or academic projects selected for presentation.

 A new chapter recognized by the National Council of Teachers of English (NCTE), this group was formed by dedicated LAE majors to focus on issues in the profession that have bearing on their future careers as teachers.
 They regularly attend the national NCTE or College English Association of Ohio conferences.

-Graduates find jobs as teachers, reporters, freelance writers, ad managers and writers for public relations firms, lobbyists, editors, librarians, sports reporters and sports public relations personnel, wedding and special event planners and insurance underwriters.
+Graduates find jobs as reporters, freelance writers, ad managers and writers for public relations firms, teachers, lobbyists, editors, librarians, public relations personnel, wedding and special event planners and insurance underwriters.

 ONU English majors are accepted to graduate programs across the country in journalism, professional writing, literature, library science, creative writing and law.
-These graduate schools include: Florida Gulf Coast University, Kent State University, The Ohio State University, University of Dayton, University of Memphis, University of Tennessee, University of Virginia and West Virginia University.
+These graduate schools include Kent State University, The Ohio State University, University of Dayton, Ohio University, University of Virginia and West Virginia University.

 English majors are generally desired by employers because they are articulate, write well, are perceptive readers, can research effectively and work well with others to collaborate on publications and projects.